 Dharmasala cricket ground has made its place in the Guinness book of world records as the highest cricket ground in the world.
 If you spend a moment just talking about the history of this ground, it was structured by Maharaja of Patiala Bhupinder Singh in the year 1893.
 The purpose of its construction was to play cricket with British people.
 Right now, the ground is under the control of the Indian Army.
 In order to reach this stadium, you can go via Airways, railways or by road.
 The other amazing thing about this place is the picturesque hill station that looks really fantastic in summers.

 Hikkim is the highest polling station of the world located in Spiti district, Himachal Pradesh at an elevation of 15000 feet above sea level.
 Hikkim polling station is in a remote area serving three villages of Langche, Komik and Hikkim.
-Due to intense weather conditions out there, life is very difficult especially in the snow fall season.
-With that, there is no phone connectivity in all the three villages.
+Due to intense weather conditions out there, life is very difficult, especially in the snowfall season.
+With that, there is no phone connectivity in all three villages.
 At night, the temperature may fall to -5 degrees centigrade in winters.

 The next highest point of the world in India is Tea Estate in the Western Ghats of Tamil Nadu.
 At the elevation of 7130 feet above the sea level, Kolukkumalai is the highest Tea Estate in the world.
-It is known as the earliest tea plantations in India and the highest tea growing place in the planet.
+It is known as the earliest tea plantations in India and the highest tea-growing place on the planet.

 Another world’s highest point in India is the Golf course.
 The highest Golf course in the world is known as Yak Golf course in Kupup in East Sikkim, India at an altitude of 13025 ft above sea level.

-This 18 hole golf course is named by Guinness Book of World Records as the highest in the world.
-The Yak Golf course was started in 1972 at.
+This 18 hole golf course is named by Guinness Book of World Records as the highest Place in the world.
+The Yak Golf course was started in 1972.
 In 1979, the course was redesigned by three Indian army officers named Brig JM Singh, Brig Ranbir Singh and Col T K Murali and it was expanded to 18 holes.

-Yes, the highest battlefield, Siachen glacier is in Northern Kashmir.
+Yes, the highest battlefield in the world, Siachen glacier is in Northern Kashmir.
 It’s the hotly contested territory between Pakistan and India.
 Both of the countries are fighting for this piece of land since 1984.
-Before that, none of the countries had permanent presence over there.
+Before that, none of the countries had a permanent presence over there.
 The word Siachen means the “land of wild roses”, in spite of its intense weather conditions.
 That’s ironic.

 At an altitude that ranges from 13000 to 22000, Siachen is located in the East Karakoram/Himalaya, at well-nigh 35.5° N 76.9° E. It is one of the five largest glaciers in the Karakoram, situated at the height of 5,400 meters above sea level.
 Since the conflict began in 1984, both the countries have lost more than 2500 troops in Siachen and it’s not because of enemy bullets but harsh weather conditions.